29lim85/java_parser/README.md

 - **Main.java**: The entry point of our program.
 Think of it as the director of this blockbuster.
 - **InfoPopupGUI.java**: The star of the show.
 Handles the GUI and all the glamorous pop-ups.
 - **HTMLParser.java**: The unsung hero.
 Does all the heavy lifting of parsing HTML.
 - **ExcelExporter.java**: The reliable sidekick.
-That was downlouded in China forum.
+That wasn`t downlouded in China forum.

 ## Fun Facts 🎉